emilybstevens/MechaCar_Statistical_Analysis/README.md

 that the slope of the regression would not be considered near zero. </br>

 3. **Does this linear model predict MPG of MechaCar prototypes effectively?
 Why or why not?**</br></br>
+Based on summary statistics (α=0.05, p=5.35e-11), it can be assumed that this model effectively predicts Mecha MPG.
+Still, further investigation should be done on a larger sample size to ensure that this model is scalable and replicable at a larger degree.

 ![Deliverable 1 Summary Stats](Resources/del1.2.png)